California tax deadline: When are small business taxes due?

 NOTE: The federal estimated tax due dates are generally April 15, June 15, September 15, and January 15.
 When the date falls on a weekend or holiday, the deadline is moved to the next workday.
 If you’re wondering about other business tax deadlines, see a more comprehensive list of all federal business tax deadlines.

-Though the California tax deadline often matches the federal for estimated tax payments, some years they are slightly different.
-Make sure you are aware of the current year’s California tax deadlines and forms for California quarterly estimated taxes available on the California Franchise Tax Board website.
+Though the California tax deadline for estimated tax payments often matches the federal deadline, some years are different.
+Make sure you are aware of the current year’s California tax deadlines and forms for California quarterly estimated taxes, which are available on the California Franchise Tax Board website.

 If you’re feeling unsure, a Block Advisors certified small business tax pro can help you understand which forms and deadlines you need to consider.